Victim of police assault at heart of case: 'I'm ecstatic'

 Prosecutors say the cover-up started almost as soon as Loeb, a self-described heroin addict, stole Burke’s duffel bag containing his gun belt, ammunition, two sex toys, a porn video and Viagra.
 Detectives who participated in the assault and testified at trial said Loeb unleashed Burke’s ire when Loeb called the former chief a “pervert.”

 Loeb, who said he has been off drugs since February, has his own legal issues.
-He was arrested by Suffolk County Police in Ridge on March 22, 2019, and is facing second-degree assault and reckless endangerment charges in an encounter with police officers that ended with Loeb fleeing and being bitten on the leg by a police dog.
+He was arrested by Suffolk County Police in Ridge last March 22 and is facing second-degree assault and reckless endangerment charges in an encounter with police officers that ended with Loeb fleeing and being bitten on the leg by a police dog.
 Loeb said he’s pleaded not guilty and plans to go to trial.

 On Tuesday morning, Loeb wasn’t in the courtroom when the verdicts were read.
 He said he had gone over to the nearby county court building to meet someone.